gradle/gradle/design-docs/building-multiple-outputs-from-jvm-languages.md

 ## Story: JAR packaging

-This story adds the ability to define JAR packagings and build them form Java source and resource files.
+This story adds the ability to define JAR packagings and build them from Java source and resource files.

 1. Extract `JvmPackaging' interface from `ClassDirectoryPackaging`.
 2. Add a `JarPackaging` interface that extends `JvmPackaging`.